Williamwzq007/ml-portfolio/README.md

 - implement gradient descent (and variants) without high-level ML libraries;
 - visualise the decision boundary and the effect of learning rate / iterations.

-This project is mainly about understanding logistic regression as
+This project is mainly about understanding logistic regression as a parametric probabilistic model trained by gradient-based optimisation.

-\[
-\text{a parametric probabilistic model trained by gradient-based optimisation}.
-\]

 ---